-Beginning with the first term of graduate school, students should seek potential topics for thesis investigation via ideas discussed in classes, reading of journals, pondering with faculty, debates with other students, etc. By the end of the first year of graduate study, you should be able to identify both a thesis focus and a faculty advisor.
+Beginning with the first term of graduate school, students should seek potential topics for thesis investigation via ideas discussed in classes, reading of journals, pondering with faculty, debates with other students, etc. By the end of the first year of graduate study, you should be able to identify a thesis focus.
 The thesis topic must be within the interest and expertise of the faculty advisor and is therefore based upon the advisor's area of specialty.
-The overwhelming (perhaps sole) guide in selecting your advisor should be commonality of research interest.
-Once you have tentatively identified an advisor, schedule a time to discuss your desire to work with that faculty member and the feasibility of your potential topic.
-Often, students will work in an advisor's lab for a semester, to become familiar with the research paradigm prior to developing their thesis.
-In the vast majority of cases, the thesis project is a derivative or "spin off" of the ongoing research in the advisor's lab.